 - Expat bars — nearly every big city will have an expat population.
 And those who aren’t too keen on exploring the local scene (or feel a little homesick) will be congregating in expat bars.

+- People there may have more experience in the local job market, or even be employers themselves.
 Job and recruitment fairs — yes this old-school method of finding work does still exist.
 They tend to be industry specific, so you’ll need to keep your ears open, whatever your niche.

 - Start-up cafes and co-working spaces — this is where the cool kids go these days 😛 These are safe hubs for freelancers and entrepreneurs that make a good place for meeting dynamic people.
 Some organise networking events or talks that are a good opportunity for meeting others in your field.

 - Talk to your home network — this can be a long shot, but always worth a try.
 Perhaps your friend’s colleague moved to Seoul a year ago?
 Maybe the family’s black-sheep auntie has left for Thailand and your mum still keeps in touch with her?
 All those people will be valuable first points of contact.